richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

     8. Use of FT900 IoT Library, composed of API interface and utilities. https://github.com/richmondu/FT900/tree/master/IoT/ft90x_iot_aws_gcp_azure/lib/iot
     9. Customized Eclipse C/C++ IDE (Java plugin) to provide IoT Project Templates (AWS IoT, GCP IoT and Azure IoT) to make it easy to develop cloud-connected IoT devices so developers can focus on ML/DL based data analytics.
+       IoT Configurations Views are also provided so users can modify the MQTT credentials via UI instead of via code.
     It also contains 3 set of device certificates that can be used to connect to all 3 cloud services

 ### IoT Configurations